dj311/epd-wm/README.md

 using a Raspberry Pi's GPIO pins (since USB is pretty high bandwidth).

 ## Status
-This is a work-in-progress that will crash before you can do anything useful with it.
+This is a work-in-progress that ~~will crash before you can do anything useful with it~~ runs but is relatively buggy.

 I built this because I'd really like to get a normal, GUI-mode Emacs running on my e-paper display.
 It's now at a stage where that